 While Pokémon has been around for decades, having recently celebrated its 20th anniversary this year, there has never been anything quite like Pokémon Go.
-In the week since its release, it has surpassed everyone’s expectations.
-In terms of number of times downloaded and daily use, it blew Tinder out of the water in the first couple of days.
+In the week since its release, it surpassed everyone’s expectations.
+In terms of the number of times downloaded and daily use, it blew all other mobile apps – from Tinder to Uber – out of the water in the first couple of days.
 After day 3, it had more users than Twitter, totally crushed Candy Crush Saga, and was on track to trample Snapchat and even Google Maps.

-The UX, or user experience, features that are incorporated into the game are similar to many other mobile applications, but at the same time are a little bit different than we have seen before.
-Will that be enough to set Pokémon Go apart from other mobile apps?
-What does this mean for mobile apps that will be released in the post-Pokémon Go world?
+The UX (user experience) features that were incorporated into the game are similar to many other mobile applications, and yet differed in a few very important ways.
+It was enough to set Pokémon Go apart from other mobile apps, but what did – and does – this mean for mobile apps released in the post-Pokémon Go world?

 What Is UX?